How to Be Patient with Yourself

 A Prayer for Self-Patience

 Lord, I am so hard on myself.
+I expect instant change, demand perfection, and beat myself up for every failure.

+But that is not how You treat me.
 You are slow to anger.
 You lead gently.
 You remember that I am dust.
 You do not condemn.

-Teach me to grow without harshness.
-To pursue progress without demanding perfection.
-To celebrate how far I have come instead of only seeing how far I have to go.
+Teach me to grow without harshness, to pursue progress without demanding perfection, to celebrate how far I have come instead of only seeing how far I have to go.

 Amen.